rachelesmee/website/foss4guk2022local/index.md

 - your logo on the website
 - your logo on the welcome and intermission slides of the keynote presentations

-For more details, please contact Nick Bearman, and.or [osgeouk@gmail.com](mailto:osgeouk@gmail.com).
+For more details, please contact Nick Bearman, and/or [osgeouk@gmail.com](mailto:osgeouk@gmail.com).

 Local venue sponsorship helps us pay for room hire and catering at a specific venue.
 These are key to the success of this conference.
 Local venue sponsorship will give you: